 A jungle breakfast is like a treasure hunt.
 The junior instructors will pick up the food from the kitchen and hide the breakfast items along a trail.
+The girls will receive clues to help them find their food.

 Polar Breakfast